Ngo Dinh Diem: Establishment of the Republic of Vietnam

 In South Vietnam, a referendum was scheduled for 23 October 1955 to determine the future direction of the south, in which the people would choose Diệm or Bảo Đại as the leader of South Vietnam.
-During the election, Diệm's brother Ngô Đình Nhu and the Cần Lao Party supplied Diệm's electoral base in organizing and supervising the elections, especially the propaganda campaign for destroying Bảo Đại's reputation.
+Diệm, with the support of his brother Ngô Đình Nhu and the Cần Lao Party, used an avid propaganda campaign to destroy Bảo Đại's reputation and garner support for Diem.
 Supporters of Bảo Đại were not allowed to campaign, and were physically attacked by Nhu's workers.
 Official results showed 98.2 per cent of voters favoured Diệm, an implausibly high result that was condemned as fraudulent.
 The total number of votes far exceeded the number of registered voters by over 380,000, further evidence that the referendum was heavily rigged.
 For example, only 450,000 voters were registered in Saigon, but 605,025 were said to have voted for Diệm.

-On 26 October 1955, Diệm proclaimed the formation of the Republic of Vietnam, with himself as its first President, although only until 26 October 1956.
+On 26 October 1955, Diệm proclaimed the formation of the Republic of Vietnam, with himself as its first President until 26 October 1956.
 The first Constitution provided articles to establish the republic and organize the election of its president.
 The 1954 Geneva Accords prescribed elections to reunify the country in 1956.
-Diệm refused to hold these elections, claiming that a free election was not possible in the North and that since the previous State of Vietnam had not signed the accords, they were not bound by it – despite having been part of the French Union, which itself was bound by the Accords.
-According to Taylor, Diệm's rejection of the Geneva accords was a way of objecting to the French colonization of Vietnam.
-Diệm's disposition of Bảo Đại and the establishment of the First Republic of Vietnam was a way to claim Vietnamese independence from France.
+Diệm refused to hold these elections, claiming that a free election was not possible in the North and that since the previous State of Vietnam had not signed the accords, they were not bound by it.
+Diệm claimed his government had the legal right to refuse the general elections, because the State of Vietnam had been recognized by France as a fully sovereign state within the French Union on 4 June 1954 and the country became independent from the treaties signed by France.
+According to historian Keith Taylor, Diệm's rejection of the Geneva Accords was a way of objecting to the French colonization of Vietnam, while at the same time expressing his opinion of Bảo Đại, and the establishment of the First Republic of Vietnam served to assert Vietnamese independence from France.
 At the same time, the first Constitution of the Republic of Vietnam was promulgated.
-According to the Constitution, Diệm as president vested a huge amount of power, and his governance style became increasingly authoritarian over time.
+According to the Constitution, the President was granted an inordinate amount of power, and his governing style became increasingly authoritarian over time.